sadief/ife-teaching-materials/W5D1_Intro_to_JQuery/teacher_notes.md

-# Intro to Front End - Intro to Javascript Part 2
+# Intro to Front End - Intro to JQuery

 **_Set up the Live Stream_**